-Our product and brand initiatives include increasing focus on our core franchises, through a concentration on comfort and quality and better commercialization of our innovative materials, as well as a highly-focused brand strategy that reconnects with core consumers.
-We expect these initiatives to begin to impact the business in 2024.
+Our product and brand initiatives include increasing focus on our core franchises, through a concentration on comfort and quality and better commercialization of our innovative materials, as well as a highly focused brand strategy that reconnects with core consumers.
+While these initiatives are underway, we expect they will begin to impact the business in the second half of 2025.

-Our store-based distribution initiatives in the United States include optimizing our existing store fleet and selectively expanding our third party distribution channels.
-Store optimization will include slowing the pace of new store openings and investing in corporate and retail store talent and store marketing.
-As of July 2023, we had completed all planned new store openings and we continue to evaluate ways to optimize our existing store fleet.
+Our store-based distribution initiatives in the United States include optimizing our existing store fleet and selectively expanding our third-party distribution channels.
+Store optimization will include slowing the pace of new store openings, closing certain stores that do not meet our profitability targets, and investing in corporate and retail store talent and store marketing.
+As of September 30, 2024, we had completed all planned new store openings and we continue to evaluate ways to optimize our existing store fleet, which includes the planned closure of approximately 10-15 stores in the United States in 2024.
+We closed 3 stores in the United States in the first quarter of 2024, 10 stores in the United States during the second quarter of 2024, and 1 store in the United States during the third quarter of 2024, for a total closure of 14 stores during the nine months ended September 30, 2024.